ismasan/jbundle/README.md

     jbundle help # all commands
     jbundle help server # server command options

+## Generator

+The command line has a quick generator that creates stub files for your library code, an example file and tests using Qunit.

+    jsbundle init my_library.js

+    create  JFile
+          create  src
+          create  src/license.txt
+          create  src/my_library.js
+          create  test
+          create  test/index.html
+          create  test/tests.js
+          create  test/qunit.js
+          create  test/qunit.css
+          create  dist
+    Done.
+Try it!

+        jbundle s
+        open test/index.html

+At the moment only Qunit is supported in the generator but others (like Jasmine) would be easy to add.

+If you don't need the test stubs run the command with --no-tests

 ## TODO

 - DRY up stuff, better error handling for missing config